nrgsghanei2001/B_Tree_Database/README.md

+# B-Tree Database

+## Project Overview

+This project is the final assignment for my Data Structures course, focused on implementing a database system using the B-Tree data structure.
+The project demonstrates the efficient handling and manipulation of large datasets by the capabilities of B-Trees for various database operations.

+## Features

-**B-Tree Database**
+- **B-Tree Implementation:**
+  - Each database field is managed using a B-Tree, allowing efficient storage, retrieval, and management of large data volumes.

-This project entails the development of a robust database system employing B-tree data structures.
-Each field within the database is represented by a B-tree, capable of efficiently storing large volumes of data.
-The system offers essential functionalities including insertion, deletion, updating, searching, and data selection.
+  - Supports key database operations, including insertion, deletion, updating, searching, and data selection.

-The implementation is entirely realized in C++ programming language, ensuring high performance and versatility.
-To facilitate seamless interaction, regular expressions are employed to translate user commands into database operations.
-Moreover, the system employs various hashing techniques tailored to different data types, such as strings, numeric values, and dates, optimizing data storage and retrieval processes.
+- **C++ Implementation:**
+  - The entire system is implemented in C++.

+- **Command Interface:**
+  - User commands are translated into database operations using regular expressions, enabling intuitive and seamless interaction with the database.

+- **Optimized Data Handling:**
+  - The system employs various hashing techniques for specific data types (e.g., strings, numeric values, dates).